-- SAP created a concept of an SAP HANA sidecar, which was designed to get customers to implement uncompetitive or immature solutions.
+- SAP created a concept of an SAP HANA sidecar designed to get customers to implement uncompetitive or immature solutions.

 - The benefit of the free SAP HANA sidecar is one example of this.

-The SAP HANA sidecar was presented as an essential step to using HANA very aggressively in 2013, and less so since then.
-In this article, you will learn SAP’s logic behind a sidecar, and whether the logic actually holds up.
+The SAP HANA sidecar was presented as an essential step to using HANA very aggressively in 2013 and less so since that time.
+You will learn SAP’s logic behind a sidecar and whether the logic actually holds up.

 What is an SAP HANA Sidecar?

 An SAP HANA sidecar is where HANA is run as an offline system.
 The offline nature of the SAP HANA sidecar is critical to understanding the overall concept, as the idea being that HANA is first tested offline before being brought online.